 3. Losses not covered by the Fund

-In certain circumstances, the Law Society has no power to make a grant.
+In certain circumstances, we have no power to make a grant.
 Examples include:

 (a) Losses from the misappropriation of money by a solicitor outside his or her practice, or by a solicitor’s employee outside his or her employment.